KANG-FU/EPFL-ML-Project-1/README.md

 This project is to deal with the actual CERN particle accelerator data, using Machine Learning algorithms to determine whether an event is a signal or background of Higgs boson.
 Structure.

 The project has been developed by Jupyter and tested with Python 3.6.
 In this project, the library  `matplotlib` for visualization and `NumPy` for matrix computation are mainly used.
-In order to reduplicate my result, please install the Python, Juputer and the relating library beforehand.
+In order to reduplicate my result, please install the Python, Jupyter and the relating library beforehand.

 ## Structure
 - feature_distribution.ipynb: this jupyper notebook provides the **feature distributions in the form of histogram**.